Microshak/MicroNotes/UW/Week1.md

 # Goal of this course
 * Explore where/how big data is being used
 *  Cement concepts
-*  Match teaching with what big data engineers
+*  Match teaching with what big data engineers do
-*  Work with End to End
+*  Work with more tools

 ---